BULL RUN, VA

 Porter arrived at headquarters early on the morning of the

-30th and tried to convince the commanding general that all of
+30th and tried to convince the commanding general that all

 Longstreet's forces had been on the field since noon of the